 When to apply

-For 2019 release, the visa application process is open.
-To be in with the best chance of securing a visa, it’s worth getting your profile into the IEC pools as early as possible.
+Due to COVID-19, the application process is currently on hold.
+When it resumes, to be in with the best chance of securing a visa, it’s worth getting your profile into the IEC pools as early as possible.

 Keep an eye on the IEC website for important dates and other helpful information.